workflowing/sourcestack/README.md

 - The `exact` parameter can only be used with `name` and `uses_product` searches
 - All searches are case-insensitive
 - Company URLs are automatically processed to remove common prefixes (http://, https://, www.)
-- Advanced search requires at least one filter
+- Advanced search requires a field, operator, and value
-- Advanced search filters must contain `field`, `operator`, and `value` keys
+- The operator must be one of the supported operators listed above

 ## Contributing